 Curiouser And Curiouser

 Witchcraft was the work of the devil, and the news spread like wildfire.
-In medieval Europe, the witch hunt was at its peak.
+In mediaeval Europe, the witch hunt was at its peak.
 Creatures like werewolves also made their big entrance into the world.
 However, none of them persisted as strongly as the vampires.

 It is not for lack of popularity that vampires didn’t get a three-hundred-years-hunt.
 But certainly, something stopped it from creating the mass hysteria the witches and werewolves received.